-Taxpayer/Co Company 2 Company 3 Company 4 =

-Parent 1 Parent 2 = =

-Plant 1 Plant 2 Plant 3 = = =

-Commission A = Commission B = Commission C =

-State 1 State 2 =

-Trustee =

-Law =

-a =

-b =

-C =

-d =

-e =
+Company 1 = Company 2 = Company 3 = Company 4 = Parent 1 = Taxpayer/Parent 2 = Plant 1 = Plant 2 = Plant 3 = Commission A =Commission B =Commission C = State 1 = State 2 = Trustee = Law = a = b = C = d = e =

-This letter responds to Taxpayer/Company 1's request, dated September 24, 1999, that we rule on certain tax consequences under the Internal Revenue Code of the transfer of the Plants and associated nuclear decommissioning funds.
-As set forth below, you have requested rulings regarding the tax consequences to Taxpayer/Company 1 and its qualified nuclear decommissioning funds.
+This letter responds to Taxpayer/Parent 2's request, dated September 24, 1999, that we rule on certain tax consequences under the Internal Revenue Code of the transfer of the Plants and associated nuclear decommissioning funds.
+As set forth below, you have requested rulings regarding the tax consequences to Taxpayer/Parent 2, its subsidiaries (Companies 2, 3, 4), and its qualified nuclear decommissioning funds.

-The Taxpayer/Company 1 has represented the following facts and information relating to the ruling request:
+The Taxpayer/Parent 2 has represented the following facts and information relating to the ruling request:

-The Taxpayer/Company 1 is engaged in the generation, transmission, distribution, and sale of electric energy to customers in State 1.
-Taxpayer/Company 1 is a wholly-owned subsidiary of Parent 1.
-Companies 2 and 3 are wholly-owned subsidiaries of Parent 2.
+Company 1 is engaged in the generation, transmission, distribution, and sale of electric energy to customers in State 1.
+Company 1 is a wholly-owned subsidiary of Parent 1.
+Companies 2 and 3 are wholly-owned subsidiaries of Taxpayer/Parent 2.
 They are engaged in the generation, transmission, distribution, and sale of electric energy in States 1 and 2, respectively.

-Taxpayer/Company 1 owns an a percent interest in Plant 1 and a b percent interest in Plant 3.
+Company 1 owns an a percent interest in Plant 1 and a b percent interest in Plant 3.
 Taxpayer Company 1 has a leasehold interest of b percent in Plant 2.
-The remaining interests in Plants 1 and 2 are owned by various subsidiaries of Parent 2 including Company 2.
-Taxpayer/Company 1 is the operator of Plants 1 and 2.
-The remaining interests in Plant 3 are owned by various subsidiaries of Parent 2 including Company 3.
+The remaining interests in Plants 1 and 2 are owned by various subsidiaries of Taxpayer/Parent 2 including Company 2.
+Company 1 is the operator of Plants 1 and 2.
+The remaining interests in Plant 3 are owned by various subsidiaries of Taxpayer/Parent 2 including Company 3.
 Company 3 is the operator of Plant 3.
-The rates for electric energy from Plants 1 and 2 sold by Taxpayer/Company 1 and Company 2 have been approved by Commissions A and B. The rates for electric energy from Plant 3 sold by Company 3 have been approved by Commission C.
+The rates for electric energy from Plants 1 and 2 sold by Company 1 and Company 2 have been approved by Commissions A and B. The rates for electric energy from Plant 3 sold by Company 3 have been approved by Commission C.

-Taxpayer/Company 1 has established a qualified nuclear decommissioning fund for its interests in each of the Plants.
+Company 1 has established a qualified nuclear decommissioning fund for its interests in each of the Plants.
 Company 2 has established a qualified nuclear decommissioning fund for its interest in Plant 1 and will establish such a fund for the interest it will acquire in Plant 2.
 Company 2 has established a nonqualified nuclear decommissioning fund for its interest in Plant 1 and will establish such a fund for the interest it will acquire in Plant 2.
+Company 3 has established a qualified nuclear decommissioning fund for its interest in Plant 1 and will establish such a fund for the interest it will acquire in Plant 2.
 Company 3 has established a qualified nuclear decommissioning fund for its interest in Plant 3.

-As a result of the Law, Taxpayer/Company 1 filed a restructuring plant with Commission A. Under this plan, Taxpayer/Company 1 plans to sell its generating assets.
-Due to the difficulty in selling minority interests in nuclear power plants, Taxpayer/Company 1 entered into an agreement (with Parent 2, Companies 2 and 3, and Company 4, another subsidiary of Parent 2) to transfer all of its interests in the Plants (and certain other generation assets) to Companies 2, 3 and 4 (the "Transferee Group").
-In exchange, the Transferee Group will transfer certain generation and other assets to Taxpayer/Company 1.
-Specifically, Taxpayer/Company 1's interests in Plants 1 and 2 will be transferred to Company 2, and its interest in Plant 3 will be transferred to Company 3.
-Following the closing of this transaction, Taxpayer/Company 1 will no longer own or operate any nuclear power plants and will sell at auction all of the generating assets received from the Transferee Group (as well as any remaining nonnuclear generating assets still held).1
+As a result of the Law, Company 1 filed a restructuring plant with Commission A. Under this plan, Company 1 plans to sell its generating assets.
+Due to the difficulty in selling minority interests in nuclear power plants, Company 1 entered into an agreement (with Taxpayer/Parent 2, Companies 2 and 3, and Company 4, another subsidiary of Taxpayer/Parent 2) to transfer all of its interests in the Plants (and certain other generation assets) to Companies 2, 3 and 4 (the "Transferee Group").
+In exchange, the Transferee Group will transfer certain generation and other assets to Company 1.
+Specifically, Company 1's interests in Plants 1 and 2 will be transferred to Company 2, and its interest in Plant 3 will be transferred to Company 3.
+Following the closing of this transaction, Company 1 will no longer own or operate any nuclear power plants and will sell at auction all of the generating assets received from the Transferee

+Group (as well as any remaining non-nuclear generating assets still held).1